chef/knife-openstack/README.md

 --------------------------

 Outputs a list of all available images available to the currently configured OpenStack Compute cloud account.
 An image is a collection of files used to create or rebuild a server.
 This data can be useful when choosing an image id to pass to the `knife openstack server create` subcommand.

-# TODO #

-This is a list of features currently lacking and (eventually) under development:

-* need an ohai plugin to populate `cloud` and `openstack` attributes
-* default flavor of '1'
-* fix support for not using `-S`, by listing it in the knife.rb instead
-* automate naming of nodes if `--node-name` is not passed
-* take either the flavor ID or the flavor name
-* take either the image ID or the image name
-* add `-G` support for security groups other than 'default'
-* add support for floating IPs
-* more information in `knife openstack image list`
-* get DNS names working
-* availability zones

 # License #